 You'll embark on an experience that will shape the way you view the world, define how you can make it a better place, and provide the credibility to launch you in the next step of your career.
 And, you'll do so as a builder of a new type of educational model.

 Yes.
-Upon successful completion of the program, students will have the opportunity to receive up to 15 college credits through Columbia College Chicago.
+Upon successful completion of the program, students will receive 5 college credits through Columbia College Chicago.
 The following course designations for Leap Semester will appear on transcripts with student grades:

 - Introduction to Marketing

 - Business Operations

 - Entrepreneurship Case Study